DoDAO-io/dodao-rust-course/generated/summaries/control_flow.md

 - We also used continue in the guessing game, which in a loop tells the program to skip over any remaining code in this iteration of the loop and go to the next iteration.

  **Returning Values from Loops**
+- One of the uses of a loop is to retry an operation you know might fail, such as checking whether a thread has completed its job.
+- You might also need to pass the result of that operation out of the loop to the rest of your code.
 - To do this, you can add the value you want returned after the break expression you use to stop the loop;
 - that value will be returned out of the loop so you can use it, as shown here:
 ```rust